FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 women.
 However, in contrast to most of the industrial scene (at least with start-ups), the majority of the men were older and not younger.

-Also, since I’m already on this topic, I will say that I saw less than 4 people that would pass as black.
-The same idea applies to Hispanics like me, but then again, it’s always harder to tell who’s Hispanic just because they can look like anybody else.
+Also, since I'm already on this topic, I will say that I saw less than 4 people that would pass as black.
+The same idea applies to Hispanics like me, but then again, it's always harder to tell who's Hispanic just because they can look like anybody else.

 Having said that, I will commend them on having a lot of international